 - Be based in Australia provided the project is located in Victoria.

-- Have provided a Final report or Progress report for any project that has been previously funded through a DPC Veterans Grant Program.
+- Have provided a or for any project that has been previously funded through a DPC Veterans Grant Program.

 How we assess applications